XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 The key difference is that instead of submitting an HTTP request to the entire Rails stack, we are just passing a project to an instance of the Serializer and calling ```#to_json```.

+Also, unlike the request spec, here we test the outputted JSON in much greater detail.
+This is a pattern used by the creators of Xing, but it's up to you if you want to follow it.

 Of course ,that spec will fail because we haven't written ProjectSerializer.
 In this case, ProjectSerializer is trivially easy.
-Xing serializers inherit from [ActiveModel::Serializers](https://github.com/rails-api/active_model_serializers), so they gain all the default behavior of easily converting ActiveModel attributes to fields in the JSON Record.
+Xing uses the [active_model_serializers](https://github.com/rails-api/active_model_serializers) gem, and Xing serializers originally inherit from ActiveModel::Serializer.
+So Xing serialziers gain all the default behavior of easily converting ActiveModel attributes to fields in the JSON Record.
 Xing::Serializers::Base adds default behavior to wrap the data in a ```data: {}``` object and create a ```links: {}``` metadata object.

 For the most part, you just need to subclass ```Xing::Serializers::Base```, list the attributes you want serialized, and add a ```#links``` method to define this resource's links.